Vibrational and thermoelastic properties of bcc iron from selected EAM potentials: Introduction

-Empirical potentials have been extensively tested and used to study the thermodynamic and mechanical properties of iron and its alloys, including phase stability and structural martensitic transitions~\cite{engin,muller,Lopasso-fe-cu,Bonny-fe-cr}, and a vast class of point- or extended defects such as vacancies~\cite{ChuChunFu_FeH,malerba2010comparison}, interstitials~\cite{Olsson_Fe,Tapasa_FeC,malerba2010ab}, dislocations~\cite{HFe_carter,FeH_Curtin,Chaussidon_Fe,Osetsky_Fe,Yip,Li_FeH}, or tip-cracks with brittle to ductile transitions~\cite{DeVita-Crack,Kermode-brittle-fracture,brittletoductile}.
+Empirical potentials have been extensively tested and used to study the thermodynamic and mechanical properties of iron and its alloys, including phase stability and structural martensitic transitions~\cite{engin,muller,Lopasso-fe-cu,Bonny-fe-cr,Razumov2017}, and a vast class of point- or extended defects such as vacancies~\cite{ChuChunFu_FeH,malerba2010comparison}, interstitials~\cite{Olsson_Fe,Tapasa_FeC,malerba2010ab}, dislocations~\cite{HFe_carter,FeH_Curtin,Chaussidon_Fe,Osetsky_Fe,Yip,Li_FeH}, or tip-cracks with brittle to ductile transitions~\cite{DeVita-Crack,Kermode-brittle-fracture,brittletoductile}.
 The study of these classes of defects requires the use of accurate potentials that are capable of reproducing plastic, non-elastic and elastic properties at the same time.
-In fact, it is known that extended defects induce long-range residual stresses that can directly influence structure and dynamics of their own core-defect region~\cite{singh_kermode,Rao}.
-While zero-temperature experimental elastic constants are typically well reproduced by most of the potentials available in the literature (due to the fact that, commonly, they are explicitly included in the fitting datasets together with other standard quantities such as lattice parameters, cohesive energies, and defect formation energies from experiments and calculations), we are not aware of studies showing the accuracy of available iron potentials in describing elasticity at increasingly high temperatures.
+In fact, it is known that extended defects induce long-range residual stresses that can directly influence structure and dynamics of their own core-defect region~\cite{DeVita-Crack,Rao}.
+While zero-temperature experimental equilibrium volume and elastic constants are typically well reproduced by most of the EAM potentials available in the literature (due to the fact that, commonly, they are explicitly included in the fitting datasets together with other standard quantities such as lattice parameters, cohesive energies, and defect formation energies from experiments and calculations), there are only a few studies which have been performed to analyze carefully the performance and the accuracy of this kind of potentials at increasingly high temperatures~\cite{Adamsthermo,bian2008vibrational}.
+For iron in particular, we are not aware of such studies.
 For this reason, in this work we perform an extended investigation of the thermo-mechanical response of a selection of popular embedded-atom method (EAM) potentials~\cite{mendelev,meyer,ouyang,marchese} fitted on experimental and ab-intio data.
 The analysis is performed by means of classical molecular dynamics (MD) calculations throughout the entire range of stability of the $\alpha$-phase of iron, and can be considered a stringent test for the validation of a potential.
+Very recently~\cite{Partay2018}, the high pressure/high temperature phase diagram of iron has been derived from a set of EAM potentials, including some of the EAM potentials investigated in our study.
+The conclusion of Ref.~\onlinecite{Partay2018} is that the accuracy of the EAM potentials depends strongly on the fitting set (i.e. including or not liquid configurations).

 The paper is organized as follows: in Sec.~\ref{sec:methods} we describe the methodology used to calculate thermodynamic quantities, phonons and elastic constants.
 In Sec.~\ref{sec:checks} we analyze convergence issues associated to the methodology adopted for the calculation of the elastic constants.
 The results are then compared with experimental data available in literature and discussed in Sec.~\ref{sec:results}.
 Summary and conclusions are reported in Sec.~\ref{sec:conclusions}.